flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

 authenticated requests to the Kubernetes API Server.
 The default behaviour is that ``flyteadmin`` creates a `ServiceAccount <https://github.com/flyteorg/flyte/blob/master/charts/flyte-core/templates/admin/rbac.yaml#L4>`_ in each data plane cluster.
-In order to verify requests, the API Server expects a `signed bearer token <https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens>`__ attached to the Service Account.
-As of Kubernetes 1.24 an above, the bearer token has to be generated manually.
+In order to verify requests, the Kubernetes API Server expects a `signed bearer token <https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens>`__ attached to the Service Account.
+As of Kubernetes 1.24 and above, the bearer token has to be generated manually.

-1. Use the following manifest to create a long-lived secret for the ``flyteadmin`` Service Account in your dataplane cluster:
+1. Use the following manifest to create a long-lived bearer token for the ``flyteadmin`` Service Account in your dataplane cluster:

    .. prompt:: bash $